Why Your PAN-Aadhaar Link Was Unsuccessful Due to Name Discrepancy

 What is a PAN and what is an Aadhaar?

-Your Permanent Account Number (PAN) is a special 10-character code for financial dealings.
-Your Aadhaar is a 12-digit number based on your fingerprints and eye scans, used as proof of identity.
+A Permanent Account Number (PAN) is a unique 10-character identification number issued by the Income Tax Department, essential for financial activities.
+An Aadhaar is a unique 12-digit identification number issued by the UIDAI, based on biometrics and personal details, serving as a universal proof of identity and address.

 You May Also Like